 - sell the same products on both sites

-- integrate with the Professional Seller Program, Prime, and other Amazon services like FBA
+- integrate with the Professional Seller Program, Prime, and other Amazon services

 - use different product listings, content, and pricing